As of Patch 7.2.5, this post is no longer being updated.

 - Jaws of Thunder (+11 ilvl)

 These traits are worth a LOT.
-The Kill Command ones are equally worth the equivalent of a 11 ilvl upgrade to Titanstrike (even slightly more).
-The Beast Cleave one is worth as much as a whopping +20 ilvl for AoE damage.
+The Kill Command ones are equally worth the equivalent of a 11 ilvl upgrade to Titanstrike.
+The Beast Cleave one is worth as much as a whopping +25 ilvl for 4-target AoE damage.
 What does all this mean?
-It means that a relic with Pack Leader and +40 ilvl is worth slightly more than a relic with a non-DPS trait (like Mimiron’s Shell) and +50 ilvl.
+It means that a relic with Pack Leader and +50 ilvl is worth about the same as a relic with a non-DPS trait (like Mimiron’s Shell) and +61 ilvl.
 The Beast Cleave one is a bit harder to calculate since it’s not useful at all for single target, but it’s incredible for multi-target.
-On average I’d value it at about the same as the Kill Command ones.

 Mid-tier Relic Traits

-These traits are worth in the neighborhood of 1-5 ilvl upgrades to Titanstrike.
-To give another example, a relic with Pack Leader and +40 ilvl is worth roughly the same as a relic with Unleash the Beast and +46 ilvl.
-Basically be a toss-up.
+These traits are worth in the neighborhood of 3-7 ilvl upgrades to Titanstrike.
+To give another example, a relic with Jaws of Thunder and +50 ilvl is worth roughly the same as a relic with Unleash the Beast and +55 ilvl.

 Non-DPS Relic Traits

 Avoid, avoid, avoid.
 It’s a trap!
 The only way relics with these traits are worth it is if they are significant ilvl upgrades.
-There are simply very few cases where these are worth it.
-In order to replace a Mythic dungeon relic (840) with a Kill Command trait, you’d need a Mythic raid relic (880) with one of these non-DPS traits.
-That’s a 40 ilvl gap on the relic itself (or a 12 ilvl difference for Titanstrike).
+There are very few cases where these are worth it if you’ve already got one of the top relic traits.

 Best Trait Combo?

-For my money, I would go with two Kill Command traits (any combination of Pack Leader or Jaws of Thunder), and one Beast Cleave trait.
-If you don’t raid and instead focus solely on dungeons, then go for the triple Beast Cleave relics.
+For raiding, either get Kill Command traits on all 3 relics (any combination of Pack Leader and Jaws of Thunder will do) or 2 Kill Command traits and 1 Beast Cleave trait.
+If you don’t raid and instead focus solely on dungeons, then go for at least one Beast Cleave trait (maybe even two).